 Georgia is one of the ten most populous states in America and the largest state east of the Mississippi River.
-Atlanta, Georgia’s thriving capital, is a beacon of culture and opportunity with affordable real estate, a healthy economy and a temperate southern climate.
+Atlanta, Georgia’s thriving capital, is a beacon of culture and opportunity with affordable real estate, a healthy economy, and a temperate southern climate.
 Georgia is home to more than 700,000 registered establishments.
 Recently, American Express ranked Georgia 5th among all states with the most number of companies owned or managed by women.

 Major Companies Headquartered in Georgia

-Georgia is the headquarters of major companies including UPS, The Home Depot, The Coca-Cola Company, Hansen Beverage, Cox Media Group and Delta Air Lines.
+Georgia is the headquarters of major companies including UPS, The Home Depot, The Coca-Cola Company, Hansen Beverage, Cox Media Group, and Delta Air Lines.

 Georgia Business Environment

-Georgia is a great place for small business with 99.8% of its nearly 300,000 companies with employees categorized as small.
+Georgia is a great place for small businesses with 99.8% of its nearly 300,000 companies with employees categorized as small.
 Atlanta ranks among America’s top 25 regions considered to be the best in tech and was recently named number one in the US as the best state for business by Site Selection Magazine.